EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 This lint is meant to be used with the (unstable) rustfmt setting `group_imports = "StdExternalCrate"`.
-That setting makes rustfmt group `self::`, `super::`, and `crate::` imports separately from those refering to other crates.
+That setting makes rustfmt group `self::`, `super::`, and `crate::` imports separately from those referring to other crates.
 However, rustfmt cannot know whether `use c::S;` refers to a local module `c`or an external crate `c`, so it always gets categorized as an import from another crate.
 To ensure consistent grouping of imports from the local crate, all local imports must start with `self::`, `super::`, or `crate::`.
 This lint can be used to enforce that style.